 - Personal liability: If you are responsible for property damage or someone being injured in your rental unit, personal liability covers the resulting legal, medical and property replacement costs.

 - Guest medical payments: This coverage takes care of initial medical expenses if someone is injured in your rental unit, regardless of who is at fault.

 We gathered data and renters insurance quotes from the following 10 companies: Allstate, Erie, Farmers, The Hartford, Lemonade, Liberty Mutual, Nationwide, Progressive, State Farm and USAA.

 We evaluated these companies based on:

 - Customer complaint data

-Policy and cost information were collected manually for each company.
-The consumer satisfaction surveys used were J.D.
-Power’s 2019 home insurance satisfaction survey and J.D.
-Power’s 2019 property claim satisfaction survey.
+The consumer satisfaction surveys used were the J.D.
+Power 2022 U.S. Home Insurance Study.
 Complaint data was sourced from the National Association of Insurance Commissioners.